|To plant a tree, is to give body an dlife to one's dreams of a better world.Russell Page (1906 – 1985)|

 On this web site you will find all the information about the HÈLIKOS International School of Theatre Creation, based in Florence, Italy.
 The school is the organic evolution of the Kiklos School, active in Padua, Italy between 2000 and 2004.

-The school started in October, 2010, with a three-year professional training program.
+The school started in October, 2010, with a THREE YEAR TRAINING program.
 October of 2011 saw a second group of students begin the three-year program.
-The first class of students will complete the training in May, 2013, and the second class has graduated in May 2014.
+The first class of students has completed the training in May, 2013, and the second class has graduated in May 2014.

 Happy life and art!

 It welcomes students from all over the world, creating an international and multicultural environment.

 Helikos is a training centre dedicated to the learning and teaching of theatre art.
 As a school it's the place for the practice of a pedagogical journey.

 The language of Helikos is theatre: the play of representing life and human experience.
 In the journey of theatre, Helikos is developing new artistic and pedagogic forms, which are in permanent evolution.